unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // repoName='hbo_uhb' // OT books only
   // repoName='el-x-koine_ugnt' // NT books only
   // repoName='en_ult' // Can use ult or ust here
-  repoName='en_tw' // Can use ta, tw, tn, tq, sn, or sq here
+  repoName='en_tn' // Can use ta, tw, tn, tq, sn, or sq here

   // If we don’t put the branch here, the default branch is used
   // branch='master'